The Nativity Season

 Objectives

-By the end of this Lesson, learners should be able to:- Compare and contrast the biblical account of the birth of Christ in the Gospels of St. Matthew and St. Luke
+By the end of this Lesson, learners should be able to:- Explain the meaning of the word "incarnation"

 Materials